Kaptensanders/skolmat/README.md

 Skolmat custom component for the food menu in Swedish schools

 ## Description
 This component is only valid in Sweden.
-It leverages data from skolmaten.se, webmenu.foodit.se or menu.matildaplatform.com to create a sensor entity from a configured data source (url).
+It leverages data from skolmaten.se, webmenu.foodit.se, menu.matildaplatform.com or mpi.mashie.com to create a sensor entity from a configured data source (url).
 The sensor state will be todays available course(es) and the attributes will contain the full menu for the next two weeks.

 You can use the sensor as you please or install the lovelace custom card to display the menu for today or for the week (https://github.com/Kaptensanders/skolmat-card)